DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-29-user-research-round-1-findings.md

 One participant was unsure what a TRN was and how they would get this information.
 Those that knew what TRNs are, said that they would need to get this information from their HR team or from the mentors themselves and this could involve significant effort.

-> “So that's my DfE number that I got 30 odd years ago?
+> “So that’s my DfE number that I got 30 odd years ago?
 Is that what it is?...
 For an older teacher like me, we call that a DfE number.
-But I know that's probably not what you call it anymore.”
+But I know that’s probably not what you call it anymore.”

 ### Insight 5